 Sgt.
 Edmund Hurst, Flight Engineer , 528937 RAFVR , aged 29 ,an Electro-plater ,son of Edmund and Clara Hurst from Rochdale, Lancashire

 Sgt.
-Norman Soulsby, Flight Engineer, 985124 RCAF , aged 23 , Husband of Lilian Soulsby from Corringham, Essex
+Norman Soulsby, Air Gunner, 985124 RCAF , aged 23 , Husband of Lilian Soulsby from Corringham, Essex

 Flt/Sgt.
-Edwin Garnet Lambert , 1391779 RAFVR , aged 20, son of Frederick Charles and Constance Ida Lambert from Ipswich, Suffolk
+Edwin Garnet Lambert , Air Bomber, 1391779 RAFVR , aged 20, son of Frederick Charles and Constance Ida Lambert from Ipswich, Suffolk

-P/O. Frederick Davidson Laing , Air Gunner, J.90303 RCAF ,aged 21, a salesman, son of William Laing , husband of Elizabet Jane Laing from Montreal, Canada, a British citizen born in Dundee,Scotland
+P/O. Frederick Davidson Laing , Air Gunner, J.90303 RCAF ,aged 21, a salesman, son of William Laing , husband of Elizabeth Jane Laing from Montreal, Canada, a British citizen born in Dundee,Scotland

 F/O. Leopold William Neale ,Navigator, 425206 RNZAF, aged 35, an accountant, from Auckland, New Zealand